- Calibration difficulties

 Points on introducing vision-guided robots

-Vision-guided robots is a collective term for vision systems and image processing systems used for position detection and inspection with industrial robots.
-Consequently, introducing them requires selecting a system with consideration of various factors, such as compatibility between the industrial robots and vision systems/image processing systems currently used (or under consideration), the intended use or application, scalability for handling other product types, and flexibility to address changes in the facility.
-This section clearly explains the points to remember when you are considering introducing vision-guided robotics using vision systems and image processing technologies.
+Vision-guided robots is a collective term for machine vision and image processing systems used for position detection and inspection with industrial robots.
+Consequently, introducing them requires selecting a system with consideration of various factors, such as compatibility between the industrial robots and machine vision/image processing systems currently used (or under consideration), the intended use or application, scalability for handling other product types, and flexibility to address changes in the facility.
+This section clearly explains the points to remember when you are considering introducing vision-guided robotics using machine vision and image processing technologies.

 Compatibility with robot manufacturers